ExperimentalMakers/RebeliX-X3/README.md

 RebeliX X3
 =======
 RebeliX X3 - a 3D printer based on MLAB's variant of RbeliX open-source 3D printer.
 New version will be constructed with [igus bearings](https://www.igus.cz/drylin/linear-guide).
+We are using [this](https://github.com/nophead/NopSCADlib) OpenSCAD library.

 Features
 =====